Motorola Repair Cost UK 2026: Moto G, Edge & Razr Price Guide

 It is worth being direct about the alternative.
 Out of warranty, Motorola's own route typically means a depot repair with a price that is often opaque until the handset has been inspected, a board fault resolved by swapping the whole logic board rather than the failed component, and a service measured in transit plus queue time.
 There is nothing wrong with the manufacturer route for a handset still inside its warranty — use it there — but for an out-of-warranty Moto G, Edge or Razr the comparison is sharp, and for a Razr foldable the manufacturer's inner-panel quote is frequently the decision point.

-celltech publishes the price first, repairs the component instead of the board where it makes sense (preserving your data), and underwrites standard screen, battery and camera work with a 27-month guarantee — more than double the 12 months most independents offer.
-Board-level and liquid work carries 120 days, and connector repairs carry 9 months, matched honestly to the repair type rather than a blanket figure.
-The result is usually a lower bill and a longer guarantee, with your files left where they were.
+celltech publishes the price first, repairs the component instead of swapping the whole board where that makes sense (so your data stays put), and backs standard screen, battery and camera work with a 27-month guarantee — better than twice the 12-month cover a typical independent puts on the same job.
+Board-level and liquid work carries 120 days, connector repairs carry 9 months, each matched honestly to the repair rather than a blanket figure.
+For an out-of-warranty Moto G in particular, that usually adds up to a smaller bill and a guarantee that outlasts the phone's next upgrade, with your files exactly where you left them.

 Genuine-grade vs aftermarket parts